Same person in the discovery meeting and the code editor.

 I work with you from first conversation through last deployment.
 No handoff, no translation layer.
 I write the code myself.

 I ship faster than I used to.
-The tools got better.
-So did I.
+My tools got better.
+And so did I.

 Thirty years of engineering judgment plus AI-assisted development.
 I can see the whole system and still be the one at the keyboard.